bootdotdev/bootdev/README.md

 ## Installation

-### 1. Install Go 1.22 or later
+### 1. Install Go

-The Boot.dev CLI requires a Golang installation, and only works on Linux and Mac.
+The Boot.dev CLI requires an up-to-date Golang installation, and only works on Linux and Mac.
 If you're on Windows, you'll need to use WSL.
 Make sure you install go in your Linux/WSL terminal, not your Windows terminal/UI.
 There are two options:

 **Option 1**: [The webi installer](https://webinstall.dev/golang/) is the simplest way for most people.
 Just run this in your terminal: